 I picked this book up from Barnes & Noble years ago because I was drawn to the gorgeous cover art.
-Wondla is written and illustrated by Tony DeTerlizzi and published in 2010 (ISBN:9781416983101).
-It’s a fantastic middle grade story, and there are two other books after this (which I need to buy).
-Sadly the cover art has changed a bit for the other two books – they’re full color images that go straight to the edges of the book.
+The Search For Wondla is written and illustrated by Tony DiTerlizzi and published in 2010 (ISBN:9781416983101).
+It’s a fantastic middle-grade story, and there are two other books after this (which I need to buy).
+Sadly the cover art has changed a bit for the other two books – they’re full-color images that go straight to the edges of the book.
 Nothing wrong with that, But I liked this lighter style a bit more.
 Oh well, yet another series of mine that won’t match.
-The start of each chapter in the book features a two page illustration with a bit of text and overall the book is just fantastic to look at.
-I liked the story as well, but that’s not what these posts are about!
+The start of each chapter in the book features a two-page illustration with a bit of text and overall the book is just fantastic to look at.
+I really enjoyed the story also!